Get started with MUApply here

 - Early childhood education centers or in-home programs

 - Head Start and Pre-K programs

 - Childcare resource and referral agencies

 Entry into the program requires at least 30 completed credit hours of undergraduate course work from Mizzou or transferred from another institution.

 Once enrolled, you’ll complete all course work online, including through other universities taking part in Great Plains IDEA.
-You may fulfill requirements through both semester-based and self-paced courses.
+You may fulfill requirements through semester-based courses.
 Start and finish dates vary based on the university overseeing the course.

-Practicum courses are completed face-to-face, according to the observation hours required.
-Three distinct assignments place you with professional agencies working with or assisting children and families.
-Here, you’ll observe, interact with students and eventually instruct in a classroom setting.
-In the process, you’ll practice all theories and techniques acquired through the program.
-Assignments can be completed at a location close to you.
+Field experiences in Practicum II and the Capstone course are completed face-to-face, according to the observation hours required.
+Two distinct field experiences place you with professional early childhood programs working with children and their families.
+Here, you will observe and interact with children and eventually provide leadership in an early childhood program.
+In the process, you will practice all theories and techniques acquired through the degree program.

 Core course work covers